ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 2021-07-02 15:21:37,723                 root   store_response_upp() INFO     The response UPP has been written to "response_upp.bin"
 ```

-### Verifying an UPP
+### Verifying a UPP
 To make sure, that the response UPP actually was sent by the uBirch backend, its signature can be checked.
 The example script for that is [`upp-verifier.py`](upp-verifier.py).
 It knows the UUID and verifying/public key for each uBirch Niomon stage end checks, if the signature of the response UPP is valid.

 ```
 $ python3 upp-verifier.py --help
 usage: upp-verifier.py [-h] [--verifying-key VK] [--verifying-key-uuid UUID] [--input INPUT]

-Note that, when trying to verify an UPP, sent by the uBirch backend (Niomon), a verifying key doesn't have to be provided via the -k option.
+Note that, when trying to verify a UPP, sent by the uBirch backend (Niomon), a verifying key doesn't have to be provided via the -k option.
 Instead, this script will try to pick the correct stage key based on the UUID which is contained in the UPP, identifying the creator.
 If the UUID doesn't match any Niomon stage and no key was specified using -k, an error message will be printed.
 ```
-- `--verifying-key/-k` If not trying to verify an UPP coming from uBirch Niomon but from another source, the verifying key for that source needs to be provided.
+- `--verifying-key/-k` If not trying to verify a UPP coming from uBirch Niomon but from another source, the verifying key for that source needs to be provided.
 This parameter expects the key as a hex-string like `b12a906051f102881bbb487ee8264aa05d8d0fcc51218f2a47f562ceb9b0d068`.
 - `--verifying-key-uuid/-u` The UUID for the verifying key from `--verifying-key`.
 This parameter will be ignored when `--verifying-key` is not set.
 Not setting this parameter when `--verifying-key` is set will cause an error.
 - `--input/-i` The file path to read the UPP from.